dtaht/blog-cerowrt/content/post/anomolies_thus_far.md

 reducing the max txop from 5.7ms to 5,4,3,2,1,and as low as it can go, for each technology, would be helpful.

+I'd hoped to merely stress out the VI queue to get 1ms timings.
+No such luck.

 ## [802.11e was broken on the ath10k 10.1 firmware](/post/cs5_lockout)

 It worked semi-ok on the [10.2 firmware](/flent/qca-10.2), but still borken.